64. Broadway, Tony awards & personal growth with Leah C. Gardiner

 00:30:20: And they're so expensive!

-00:30:25: But then there is nothing like seeing an actor that you've seen on television for twenty years or film life Because it's hard for an actor to do live theater.
+00:30:25: there is nothing like seeing an actor that you've seen on television for twenty years or film life Because it's hard for an actor to do live theater.

 00:30:36: Eight shows a week, so it's exciting!